How To Be a Strong Applicant FAQs

 Can I apply for a scholarship if I don’t have a project yet?

-Some funded programmes are student-led, and projects are decided after students have been awarded the studentship - this is the case with the MRC DTP programme for example.
+Some funded programmes are student-led, and projects are decided after students have been awarded the studentship.
+You will need to check the details of each studentship/scholarship to establish this.

-Does the MRC studentships only provide funding at home fees rate and international students will have to make up the difference?
+Does the MRC MultiSci studentship only provide funding at home fees rate and international students will have to make up the difference?

 Are we allowed to apply for multiple funding opportunities at the same time?